Norwood, Bronx

-Norwood, also known as Bainbridge, is a working-class residential neighborhood in the northwest Bronx, New York City.
-It is bound by Van Cortlandt Park and Woodlawn Cemetery to the north, the Bronx River to the east, and Mosholu Parkway to the southwest.
+Norwood, also known as Bainbridge, is a residential neighborhood in the northwest Bronx, New York City, U.S. It is bound by Van Cortlandt Park and Woodlawn Cemetery to the north, the Bronx River to the east, and Mosholu Parkway to the southwest.
 The area is dominated topographically by what was once Valentine's Hill, the highest point being near the intersection of 210th Street and Bainbridge Avenue, where Gun Hill Road intersects, and around the Montefiore Medical Center, the largest landowner and employer of the neighborhood.
 Norwood's main commercial arteries are Gun Hill Road, Jerome Avenue, Webster Avenue, and Bainbridge Avenue.

 The neighborhood is part of Bronx Community District 7 and is patrolled by the NYPD's 52nd Precinct.
-As of the 2000 United States Census, the seven census tracts that make up the neighborhood had a population of 40,748.
+As of the 2000 United States census, the seven census tracts that make up the neighborhood had a population of 40,748.

 Name

-Due to its use in city publications, subway maps, and local media, "Norwood" is the neighborhood's more common name, but the area is also known as "Bainbridge," most consistently within the neighborhood's formerly Irish American community that is centered on the commercial zone of Bainbridge Avenue and East 204th Street.
-However, as this Irish community largely left the country during the 1990s, and Irish Americans moved out of the area, the name "Bainbridge" has accordingly lost a great deal of currency.
-Even the name "Norwood" does not carry a great deal of currency as do nearby neighborhoods such as Riverdale and Woodlawn.
+Due to its use in city publications, subway maps, and local media, "Norwood" is the neighborhood's more common name, but the area is also known as "Bainbridge", most consistently within the neighborhood's formerly Irish American community that is centered on the commercial zone of Bainbridge Avenue and East 204th Street.
+The name "Norwood" itself does not carry a great deal of currency as do nearby neighborhoods such as Riverdale and Woodlawn.